Chapter 2: Towing Components

-The first things to learn about trailer towing are the names of the various components and parts used to connect the vehicle and the trailer.
+One of the first aspects of trailer towing to learn are the names of the various components and parts used to connect the vehicle and the trailer.
 There’s a whole range of terms devoted to towing, and you need to know the correct names to make the right choices.
-The following definitions will be used throughout this site, and each trailer hitch and towing definition includes a pointer to another Chapter in this Hitches & Towing 101 guide that provides more information about that component or part.
+The following definitions will be used extensively on the A&A Center Trailers website and within the industry.
+Each trailer hitch and towing definition includes a pointer to another Chapter in this Hitches & Towing 101 guide that provides more information about that component or part.

 Your tow vehicle is the car, truck, van, or SUV you use to pull your trailer.
 Depending on the make and model, your tow vehicle can safely tow up to approximately 16,000 pounds with the right hitch.
 The largest pickup trucks can tow up to approximately 25,000 pounds with a fifth wheel hitch.
 Your vehicle owner’s manual will tell you how many pounds your vehicle can tow safely.
 See Chapter 4 for detailed information on determining your vehicle’s towing capacity and Chapter 12 for information on preparing your vehicle for towing.
 Remember, never exceed the vehicle manufacturer’s specified weight capacity.
-The lowest rated towing component determines the maximum you can safely tow.
+The lowest rated towing component determines the maximum weight you can safely tow with a certain vehicle.

 Table 2-1 shows examples of the variety of towing capacities for a sampling of vehicles.
 Consult your owner’s manual to be certain of your vehicle’s weight limits: